5 Tips for Preparing a Post-College Budget

 man with phone in hand sitting with laptop

-Leaving college often means the start of a new job, student loan debt to pay off, new living arrangements to pay for and other new expenses to cover.
+Leaving college often means the start of a new job, student loan debt to pay off, new living arrangements, and other new expenses to cover.
 All of this means your finances will likely need an overhaul.

-As exciting as graduating from college is, it can also be very stress inducing and anxiety ridden with all the responsibilities that come with that diploma.
+As exciting as graduating from college is, new responsibilities come with that diploma.
+They can cause some level of anxiety.
 Just stop…. breathe…. and know… YOU’VE GOT THIS!!
 ATFCU is here to help in any way we can.

 If you’ve been working with a budget throughout college, you’ll already have the concept down pat.
 You’ll want to rework the numbers, though, to incorporate your new expenses, as well as your new salary.
 If you’ve floated by on a wing and a prayer while in school, you’ll have to start at the very beginning as you build a workable budget to manage your finances.